PaperPrototype/Intro-Coding-and-Computers/README.md

 # Intro to Coding and Computers
-An intro to coding and how computer's work
+An intro to coding and how computers work

 For beginners and intermediate programmers seeking a deeper understanding of how computers work as well as how to code, AKA Computer Science!